-(1) The PDF file "Venus Transit Math" leads students through a five step procedure to calculate Venus' parallax and distance from earth.
+(1) The PDF file "Venus Parallax Math" leads students through a five step procedure to calculate Venus' parallax and distance from earth.
 The final step requires solving a simple proportion to calculate the earth-sun distance.

-(2) "Transit Geometry.png" illustrates the geometry of the satellite, earth, Venus, and the sun;
+(2) "transit geometry.png" illustrates the geometry of the satellite, earth, Venus, and the sun;

 (3) "Venus Transit (NASA).gif" is an image taken in visible light by the TRACE satellite during the June 8, 2004 transit of Venus.